cobbertine/APKMerger/README.md

 # Instructions

+NOTE: Most of these instructions detail how to pull a split APK off an Android device.
+If this is already known, skip to step 4 for information about folder naming conventions so the tool works properly.

 1. You must first determine the package name of the APK you wish to pull, running the command "```adb shell pm list packages```" is one method.
 2. With the package name known, you must get the filepath of the Base APK and its components.
 For example: